Nutritional Support

 No.

-HTMA is not a diagnostic test and should never replace veterinary care.
+HTMA should never replace veterinary care.

-Instead, it is used alongside your horse's history, movement, diet, and veterinary information to provide additional insight into physiological patterns.
+Instead, it is used alongside your horse's history, diet, and veterinary information to provide additional insight into physiological patterns.

 -